Broomilay History, Family Crest & Coats of Arms

 "Wootton Hall [in Wooton, Staffordshire], the seat of the Rev. Walter Davenport Bromley, who is owner of the village, is built on a spot than which, in the entire range of the vale of Dove, there is scarcely one more adapted for a noble mansion: its situation is a lofty sloping bank rising from a forest-like seclusion; and the landscape of mountain, meadow, and sylvan scenery is almost unbounded."
 "The ancient manor of Alvaston [in Cheshire] was possessed by the Bromley family, but no manor now exists."

-Important Dates for the Broomilay family
+Early History of the Broomilay family

 This web page shows only a small excerpt of our Broomilay research.
 Another 119 words (8 lines of text) covering the years 1706, 1555, 1530, 1587, 1530, 1587, 1579, 1587, 1652, 1707, 1705, 1707, 1664, 1732, 1699, 1737, 1717, 1682, 1718, 1707 and 1718 are included under the topic Early Broomilay History in all our PDF Extended History products and printed products wherever possible.